The Stoned Immaculate: Reception

 The Stoned Immaculate received generally favorable reviews from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 73, based on 16 reviews.

 Commercial performance

-The Stoned Immaculate is Currensy's highest charting album to date debuting at number 8 on the U.S. Billboard 200 chart with first week sales of 36,100 copies.
+The Stoned Immaculate is Currensy's highest-charting album, debuting at number 8 on the U.S. Billboard 200 chart with first-week sales of 36,100 copies.
 The album also debuted at number 2 on the Top R&B/Hip-Hop Albums as well as the Top Rap Albums.
 As of November 2015, the album has sold 93,000 units.